ISLE OF KERRERA FERRY

 A full colour guide of the Island is available on the ferry.

 How to get to Kerrera Ferry:

 The public ferry to Kerrera leaves from a slip two miles south of Oban along the coast road.
 Car Parking at the ferry.
 There are frequent sailings during the summer season at times listed on the notice board by the quayside.
 To attract the ferry please turn this board to BLACK prior to sailing times as advertised.

 Ferry times and fares are posted at the ferry crossing point.
-Ferry Times and Contact or download the following pdf file: Summer & Winter Timetable.
+Ferry Times and Contact or download the following pdf file: Winter 2013-14Timetable or Summer 2014 Timetable.
 Also Terms & Conditions

 Location of the Kerrera Ferry - please click map to enlarge